Beraliv/beraliv.dev/packages/blog2/src/content/2021-04-27-making-union-out-of-tuple.md

 ## Iteration over a tuple

-As we discussed it in [Making object out of tuple](/2021-04-07-making-object-out-of-tuple/#iteration-over-tuple) and [Includes in TypeScript](/2021-04-16-includes-in-typescript/#iteration-over-tuples), we can use [Indexed Access Types](https://www.typescriptlang.org/docs/handbook/2/indexed-access-types.html) to get the type of tuple's elements:
+As we discussed it in [Making object out of tuple](/2021-04-07-making-object-out-of-tuple/#iteration-over-tuple) and [Includes](/2021-04-16-includes-in-typescript/#iteration-over-tuples), we can use [Indexed Access Types](https://www.typescriptlang.org/docs/handbook/2/indexed-access-types.html) to get the type of tuple's elements:

 ![Solution](/making-union-out-of-tuple/step2-solution.png)